 - As you walk from the subway or train station to the job you hate, be grateful for the tree-lined block you’re walking down.

 - Appreciate the craftsmanship of the gorgeous boots you’re walking around in.
 Take notice of the leather and details.
 Remind yourself how fortunate you are to be able to afford them when so many people can’t.

-- Be grateful for the barista who makes the best cup of morning java in town that helps you wake up and feel human.
+- Be grateful for the barista who makes the best cup of morning java in town which helps you wake up and feel human.

 - Be grateful that you can put words together to craft the email you use to share your thoughts, information, fulfill a work request and do whatever you will spend your day doing.

 - Be thankful for after-work cocktails, and